tommyrharper/multimodal-captions/README.md

 - [ ] Investigate if using NLL instead of Cross Entropy Loss could be a problem
 - [ ] Increase temperature during inference
+- [ ] Remove duplicate import of model for training and validation